ThreadK/ThreadK-Image-Segmentation/README.md

 c.
 Run the cmake command
 d.
 Compile using the make command

-The compiled binary will be in the build
+The compiled binary will be in the build/ap